4-6 Day Trips

 - Casting Lures

 - 3 total, small heavies, assort colors, chrome, blue/white, green/yellow, etc. with treble hooks. single hooks are okay.
 When deciding on lures it is sometimes best to wait and consult your tackle store prior to leaving on your trip.
-There may be some hot new jig out.

 - Trolling Lures